robertkovax/LilyGo_E-Ink_Weather_Station/README.md

 - Cycling through "current day", "next day" and "4-day" forecast view on button press.
 Long-press brings up the 4-day forecast right away.
 - WiFi server for web setup of credentials and geographic data (no need to reprogram the controller every time).
 - Improved icons (night icons are displayed with a moon symbol instead of a sun).
-- Updated display layout for improved readability (optimized for LilyGo 2.13" 250x122 e-Paper display)
+- Updated display layout for improved readability (optimized for LilyGo 2.13" 250x122 e-Paper display).
+- implemented battery check.
+- Popup messages for WiFi, battery, weather server, or time sync errors.
+- Fast partial screen refreshes

 - **Popup greetings feature:** displays a recurring message every year on a set date (e.g. birthday greeting).